lienebriede/Riga-muffins/README.md

 Source - Deploy from a branch <br>
 Branch - main /root & Save <br>
 7. Select Code (top-left corner in the navigation menu).
-8. Select Deployment (right handside od the webpage).
+8. Select Deployment (right handside of the webpage).
 9. Go to the live website by clicking the icon with the arrow (on the right side).

 ### Content